SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 DSotSC must also be installed before NTotSC.
 This mod also works with BG1NPC.

 As of version 2.2.0, the biffing was disabled due to problems with modding iOS devices.
 For BGT, you can use General Biffing Mod to biff your override folder.

+Note: Will O'Hara NPC will have some interjections in his home town Beregost but apart from that is a silent NPC with no dialogues or banter with the PC or party.

 WALKTHROUGH